LEARN ABOUT SAFE, NATURAL, LOW-COST*,

 However, if you ask the same things over and over again, and/or argue with them in a manner that is illogical, then you should expect them to not continue to waste their time, and pass you on to their assistant, nurse, PA, whomever, to finish helping you.

-That is not necessarily a sign of disrespect, simply, a necessary business move to keep the schedule going so that they can take timely care of all patients.
+That is not necessarily a sign of disrespect, but possibly a sign that you are being difficult or disrespectful.
 Be honest about yourself when assessing this so that you can be fair to them and the truth.
 If you are the issue, don't hold it against them.

 Remember, as long as someone qualified answers yours questions; that is what matters.